steveice/public-custom-speech-rules/README.md

 # Public Custom Speech Rules

-This is a place where developers can download and collaborate on custom speech rules
+This is a place where developers from teh Jibo community can download and collaborate on custom speech rules

-# YesNo.rule
+### YesNo.rule

+Thank you DevMiser for the initial suggestion